charisgao/STAT-4830-Optimizing-Attention-Project/docs/development_log.md

 ### Weighted Combination of Attention Masks

 As a next step, we replaced the fixed last-10-tokens window with a learnable weighted linear combination of three candidate masks: candidate 0 only attends to the last 5 tokens, candidate 1 only attends to the last 10 tokens, and candidate 2 only attends to the first 5 tokens.
 We also added a L1 penalty when optimizing the coefficients and similarly trained to minimize the KL-divergence between the custom model's outputs and reference model.
-Our next step will be including more candidate masks in the linera combination and experimenting with different types of masks beyond first _ or last _ tokens.
+Our next step will be including more candidate masks in the linear combination and experimenting with different types of masks beyond first _ or last _ tokens.

 ## Week 6